hotdaamn/asuswrt-merlin-wiki/Scheduled-LED-control.md

 ```
 nvram commit
 ```
-Note whoever that this will cause additional wear on your flash, and might slightly shorten its life, as the flash RAM has a limited possible amount of write cycles.
+Note however that this will cause additional wear on your flash, and might slightly shorten its life, as the flash RAM has a limited possible amount of write cycles.